A

 DISIA - Director

-Biosketch: Anna Gottard is associate professor of Statistics at DiSIA, University of Florence.
-She serves as coordinator of the Statistics track for the PhD program in Mathematics, Computer Science, Statistics of the University of Florence.
+Anna Gottard is associate professor of Statistics at DiSIA, University of Florence and Director of the Florence Center for Data Science.
+She serves as associate editor for the Journal of the Royal Statistical Society - Series A and for Statistical Methods & Applications.
 Her current research interest concerns fair/interpretable statistical machine learning, tree-embedded models, graphical models, mixture models under latent uncertainty and multivariate models for angles and directional data.

 Alberto Cassese